You're Doomed To Be A Helicopter Parent — But It's Not Your Fault

 Many millennials will recognize the label “helicopter parenting” from our childhood.
 It was affixed to those achievement-obsessed upper-middle class parents who cared so much about their children’s comfortable excellence that they did everything they could to ensure it — like the kids’ homework, mainly.

-“It used to mean the Volvo station wagon that you hope some day will pack up your kids’ things and take her to Yale, and the $300-an-hour SAT tutor,” says Lundquist.
+“It used to mean the Volvo station wagon that you hope some day will pack up your kids’ things and take her to Yale, and the £200-an-hour GCSE tutor,” says Lundquist.
 But things have changed.
 “In some ways it’s come to mean a nail-biting mother now.”

 Okay, I’ll bite.
 Can you blame us?
 We have seen calamity in our lifetime marking several of our formative stages.
 Columbine brought tragedy to our classrooms at the hands of our very peers.
 When we were fledgling young adults, September 11 “was a shock in terms of taking in the reality of ways that we’re unsafe,” Lundquist says.
 And then the economy shattered before many in our generation could land their first real jobs.
 Once we got the rug back underneath ourselves, a deranged shooter stormed into an elementary school in Newtown.